 The NHS offers an anomaly scan between 18 and 22 weeks.
 A better and more detailed view of the baby will be seen at 20 to 22 weeks.
 This provides better detail about organs such as the heart.
 If the baby is not in an ideal position the sonographer may find it difficult to assess the full detail and you may be asked to move around or come back later.
 If the sonographer has any difficulty or there are abnormal findings then you will be asked to return to see a specialist doctor.
 After this scan you will have an appointment with the midwife or, if there are any problems, the consultant.

 If you want additional advice you can refer yourself to a private clinic.
 There you can have an appointment with a midwife, specialist and you can have a high quality ultrasound scan.
 If you do not have confidence in the NHS scan for whatever reason it can be repeated.
 In a private clinic there should be more time, often better equipment and access to highly skilled expertise.
-If you have had a previous late miscarriage or carry twins then a cervical scan is readily available.
+If you have had a previous late miscarriage or carry twins then a is readily available.